 Ricker/Cunningham CEO Anne Ricker and CU Office of Advancement Assistant Vice Chancellor Allison Krebs

 The 4th annual Kingsbury Open was held at Bear Dance in Larkspur, Colorado, with all proceeds going to pancreatic cancer research at the University of Colorado Cancer Center.
 For more go to EVENTS.

-For pictures and more on the event, go to EVENTS.
+For more on WPCC Conference go to EVENTS.

 In July 2017, WINGS OF HOPE awarded three $50,000.00 grants to University of Colorado Cancer Center researchers and physicians involved in pancreatic cancer research.
 For more on the grant recipients and their projects go to NEWS.